bflattened/bflat/README.md

 ## 🎹 Debugging bflat apps

 Apps compiled with bflat debug same as any other native code.
 Launch the produced executable under your favorite debugger (gdb or lldb on Linux, or Visual Studio or WinDbg on Windows) and you'll be able to set breakpoints, step, and see local variables.

-## 😢 Current known issues

-* MichalStrehovsky/bflat#3 - Things that depend on libssl don't work on Linux - this includes a lot of crypto.
-We need to link to libssl statically but the framework code is structured very much against that.
-Needs a bit work.
-* MichalStrehovsky/bflat#3 - Globalization is uncondionally disabled on Linux - we need to link with ICU.
-Needs a bit work.
-* MichalStrehovsky/bflat#4 - No Linux host of the bflat compiler.
-This is unforunate fallout from libssl.
-Apparently the C# compiler insists on calculating SHA hashes of files and we need a working libssl for that.
-* MichalStrehovsky/bflat#5 - Can't build shared libraries for Linux.